26

 On the menu tonight we will be serving pan seared lamb on a bed of creamed coliban with a side of seasonal vegetables and finished with a jus.

-In other words lamb chops, mash and peas with the pan juices.
+In other words lamb chops, mash, veg and gravy.

-Gourmet eating is about eating fresh, quality produce and it doesn’t have to be expensive.
-If you think about what you get in a good restaurant, it’s just basic ingredients like meat and vegetables jazzed up.
-And anyone can do this at home easily everyday for a fraction of the price.
-Fresh food is tastier, healthier, and, if you shop right, eating fresh food will always be cheaper than pre-packaged convenience foods or take away.
+If you think about what you get in a good restaurant, it’s just basic ingredients like meat and veggies jazzed up.
+And anyone can do this at home for a fraction of the price of a restaurant meal with a little time and know-how.

-The basis of a quality meal includes fresh vegetables in season, fresh meat or fish, dairy and eggs and grains or a combination of these core ingredients.
+The basis of a quality meal includes fresh vegetables in season, fresh protein and grains or a combination of these core ingredients brought together with a sauce.
+Buy in season to keep the price down.

 An infinite variety of meals can be made from the core ingredients above with the addition of herbs, spices and condiments.

 Spices are inexpensive and can last a long time if stored correctly.
-Having a few basic spices on hand means that you can cook up and Indian curry, a Moroccan tangine or a chilli beef easily with what’s in the cupboard.
+Having a few basic spices on hand means that you can whip up and Indian curry, a Moroccan tagine or a chilli beef easily with what’s in the cupboard.

 Fresh herbs can transform a dish.
 Herbs are easy to grow and can be a free addition to any meal.
 Alternatively, dried herbs can be stored easily and are good to have on hand to add flavour.

 Sauces and condiments such as salt and pepper, mustard, vinegar, soy sauce, good mayonnaise, relish and chutneys round out your staples.
 They last ages and a little goes a long way.
-By having them on hand, you can make just about anything and they can reduce your overall grocery spending over time.
+By having them on hand, you can make just about anything (like this lime aioli from mayonnaise) and they can reduce your overall grocery spending over time.

 A basic roast pumpkin risotto made with homemade stock can feed a family of 4 for less than $3.
 Finished off with a shaving of fresh parmesan gives it a gourmet touch for only a few cents extra.